Qatar: Education

+In 2012, Qatar was ranked third from the bottom of the 65 OECD countries participating in the PISA test of mathematics, reading and skills for 15- and 16-year-olds, despite having the highest per capita income in the world.
+Qatar was ranked 48th in the Global Innovation Index in 2025, up from 65th in 2019.

+As part of its national development strategy, Qatar has outlined a 10-year strategic plan to improve the level of education.
+The government has launched educational outreach programs, such as Al-Bairaq.
+Al-Bairaq was launched in 2010 aims to provide high school students with an opportunity to experience a research environment in the Center for Advanced Materials in Qatar University.
+The program encompasses the STEM fields and languages.

+Launched in 2006 as part of an initiative of the Qatar Foundation, the Qatar National Research Fund was created with the intent of securing public funds for scientific research.
+The fund functions as a means to diversify its economy from a primarily oil and gas-based one to a knowledge-based economy.
+The Qatar Science & Technology Park (QSTP) was established by Qatar Foundation in March 2009 as an attempt to assist the country's transition towards a knowledge economy.
+With a seed capital of $800 million and initially hosting 21 organizations, the QSTP became Qatar's first free-trade zone.

+Health

-Healthcare standards in Qatar are generally high.
+Healthcare standards are generally high.
 Qatari citizens are covered by a national health-insurance plan, while expatriates must either receive health insurance from their employers, or in the case of the self-employed, purchase insurance.
-Qatar's healthcare spending is among the highest in the Middle East, with $4.7 billion being invested in healthcare in 2014.
+Government healthcare spending is among the highest in the Middle East, with $4.7 billion being invested in healthcare in 2014.
 This was a $2.1 billion increase from 2010.
-The premier healthcare provider in the country is the Hamad Medical Corporation, established by the government as a non-profit healthcare provider, which runs a network of hospitals, an ambulance services, and a home healthcare service, all of which are accredited by the Joint Commission.
+The premier healthcare provider is Hamad Medical Corporation, established by the government as a non-profit healthcare provider, which runs a network of hospitals, ambulance services, and a home healthcare service, all of which are accredited by the Joint Commission.

 In 2010, spending on healthcare accounted for 2.2% of the country's GDP; the highest in the Middle East.
 In 2006, there were 23.12 physicians and 61.81 nurses per 10,000 inhabitants.
 The life expectancy at birth was 82.08 years in 2014, or 83.27 years for males and 77.95 years for females, rendering it the highest life expectancy in the Middle East.
 Qatar has a low infant mortality rate of 7 in 100,000.

-In 2006, there were a total of 25 beds per 10,000 people, and 27.6 doctors and 73.8 nurses per 10,000 people.
+In 2006, there were 25 beds per 10,000 people, and 27.6 doctors and 73.8 nurses per 10,000 people.
 In 2011, the number of beds decreased to 12 per 10,000 people, whereas the number of doctors increased to 28 per 10,000 people.
 While the country has one of the lowest proportions of hospital beds in the region, the availability of physicians is the highest in the GCC.